carldaws/whales/README.md

 `whales recompose`: Regenerate the development docker-compose file (to be used after regenerating the Dockerfile using `rails generate dockerfile --compose`)

 `whales rails`: Execute a single `rails` command against the web / Rails service, and remove the container when finished

+`whales bundle`: Executes a single `bundle` command against the web / Rails service, and remove the container when finished

+`whales rspec`: Executes the equivalent of a `bundle exec rspec` command (requires you to install the rspec-rails gem and run `whales rails g rspec:install` first)